This file forms the assessable component of your RNASeq assignment.

 Make sure you complete the guide before you start this report.
 Example code in this report assumes that you have done this.

-``{r, echo = FALSE, warning = FALSE, message = FALSE}
+options to make sure this undesirable content is hidden in the final doc.
+For example;``{r, echo = FALSE, warning = FALSE, message = FALSE}

 # Some R code here that might produce a plot.
 The code shuold be hidden but the plot should be visible in the final document